yancmo1/crumb-recipe-pwa/QUICK_START.md

-# Crumb Recipe Scraper - Quick Start Guide
+# CrumbWorks Recipe Scraper - Quick Start Guide

 ## 🚀 What Changed?

-Your Crumb app scraping was **hit-or-miss** (40-60% success).
+Your CrumbWorks app scraping was **hit-or-miss** (40-60% success).
 I've improved it to **75-85% success** by fixing critical bugs and adding recipe plugin support.

 ## ✅ Key Improvements